-In this detailed buying guide, we go through in depth what you should look for when looking for the best outdoor gas griddle, or flat top grill to fit over your existing gas or charcoal grill.
+In this detailed buying guide, we go through in depth what you should look for when looking for the best outdoor gas griddle, or flat top grill to fit over your existing gas or charcoal grills.

 We take a look at the features and specs to look for, what to avoid, pros and cons of such products, as well featuring a roundup of the 9 best flat top grills and griddles, including 5 you can slip on top of your existing grill, to make the most of equipment you already own.

 With the weather warming and grilling season approaching, maybe you’re looking for something to cook those impromptu alfresco breakfasts out in the sun?

 A traditional gas grill may be great for cooking steak, chicken or bangers, but try cooking eggs, patties or fluffy pancakes on those slotted grates!
 It’s not gonna work as everything falls through.

 And that’s where a product from our guide to the best flat top grills and outdoor griddles comes in.
 With their solid cooking surfaces, they open up a whole new world of outdoor cooking.